Toilets are one of the most commonly used fixtures in your home. Once they start to leak, they can become a serious problem.

 6. A corroded flush valve

-A corroded flush valve is one of the most common and popular reasons that toilets leak at their base.
-This can happen when minerals and other substances in hard water build up over time, preventing your toilet from sealing properly to prevent leaks.
+A corroded flush valve is one of the most common reasons that toilets leak at their base.
+This can happen when minerals and other substances in hard water build up over time, preventing your toilet from sealing properly.